Preliminary Multiple Subject Teaching Credential Program

 * Credit from these courses can be applied toward the Master of Education (M.Ed.) degree if taken at the graduate level.

-The historical, social and cultural foundations of American education, as seen through a historical narrative, with an emphasis on the diversity of contemporary schooling.
-Major philosophies of education which have informed American education and how they affect schooling in a society of multiple cultures.
-Fieldwork required.
+This course will examine the historical, social, and cultural foundations of American education as seen through a historical narrative with an emphasis on the diversity of contemporary schooling.
+Students will be provided with an introduction to issues, trends, education theory and practice.
+Additionally, major philosophies of education which have informed American education and how they affect schooling in a society of multiple cultures will be explored.
+10 hours of fieldwork is required.

 EDTP 511 Teaching Performance Assessment Seminar I (2 units)